Status of food safety in Africa

 • The rising consumer awareness and market demands for food safety depend on countries and markets.

 The GFSP study analyzed over 30 bilateral, multilateral agencies, development banks and foundations, which represented the international donor organizations that play a major role in providing food safety capacity investments.
 The report shows that current investments reflect the main concerns that were present in the last decades, such as access to the export.
 Although these concerns are still important, the broad food safety needs are not addressed effectively.
-Therefore, national governments and donors should take into account a different approach to tackle food safety with more emphasis on health and investment. ”Export-oriented capacity building remains relevant, but investments need to be shifted, broadened, brought up to date, prioritized and justified.”
+Therefore, national governments and donors should take into account a different approach to tackle food safety with more emphasis on health and investment. ”Export-oriented capacity remains relevant, but investments need to be shifted, broadened, brought up to date, prioritized and justified.”

 Specific recommendations were drawn by the GFSP on three main arguments: